bcgov/rems/README.md

 R session using `attach_historic_data()`.
 This creates an object which behaves like a data frame, which you can query with dplyr.
 The advantage is that the computation is done in the database rather than importing all of the records into R (which would likely be impossible).
+This is illustrated below:

 ``` r
 library(dplyr)